bfi-prog-notes/bfi-prog-notes.github.io/_posts/2022-01-03-great-white-silence.md

+---
+layout: post
+title: The Great White Silence
+published: true
+date: 2022-01-03
+readtime: true
+categories: ['TO THE ENDS OF THE EARTH']
+tags: [Documentary]
+metadata: 'UK 1924, 108 mins<br> Director: Herbert Ponting'
+pdf: '2022-01-03-great-white-silence.pdf'
+---

 The race to the South Pole in 1910 is one of those great national stories – we all know how Captain Robert Falcon Scott and his companions met their tragic end after being beaten to the Pole by the Norwegian Roald Amundsen.
 The subject has spawned a vast literature and acquired considerable baggage, so it comes as some relief to be able to return to the primary sources: the words of the men themselves, the real objects – and best of all the actual film footage taken on the expedition.

 The centenary of the British Antarctic (Terra Nova) Expedition to the South Pole in 1910-13 has triggered a range of activities centred on just such authentic material.
 The Scott Polar Research Institute in Cambridge, which celebrates and builds on the expedition’s scientific legacy, has just opened the Polar Museum to display original artefacts from the expedition.
 These include a letter written by Scott that was retrieved from his tent by the rescue party.
 It also offers an embarrassment of online riches, including all of the expeditions photographs and Scott’s diaries.